hikkoiri/conjur/design/proposals/variable_schema_validation.md

 We will need to update the docs of this new functionality, under the policy management section.
 The documentation should include the following:

 - How the variable schema validation works
-- How can a user use the builtin schemas
+- How can a user use the built-in schemas
 - How can a user create new schemas
 - Policy examples with schema examples.
 Explain how the variable content is enforced in these examples.